 *This is a shortened list that shows only one item per year, if you wish to see all the records, go to http://lyon-county.org then click on the Assessor page to search their records.

-None of the turquoise discovered at Stone Mountain Mine has been stabilized.
-The turquoise found there is typically hard and strenuous and does not need stabilization.
-In 2011 the family adventure hit a snag and there began a hard year that eventually led to a divorce.
-Soon after in March 2012 T. Keven Cassidy sold Stone Mountain Mine to Entree Gold, a mineral exploration company.
-What may seem like a sad ending to the tale, it is actually fitting with the history of Stone Mountain Mine.
+None of the turquoise discovered at Stone Mountain Mine was ever stabilized.
+Stone Mountain Turquoise is typically hard and does not need stabilization.
+In 2011 the family adventure ended as in Suzanne and Kevin parted ways and by March 2012 T. Keven Cassidy had sold Stone Mountain Mine to Entree Gold, a mineral exploration company.
+What may seem like a sad ending to the tale, might actually be a fitting addition with to the history of Stone Mountain Mine.
 A claim that has changed hands since it was discovered.
-The Nevada Cassidys, owned by Suzanne Cassidy still look toward the possibility of claiming the mine it the future.

-Entree Gold is a not currently designated as a mining company but rather in mineral exploration.
-So far it appears the Stone Mountain Mine area has not been marked for pit mining.
-Nearby the Stone Mountain Turquoise deposit, Entree has begun assessing the possible copper ore bodies by way of core drilling and they have surveyed large portions of the region.
+Entree Gold has already churned over and the claim is currently held by another, Mason Resources Corp. but for how long?
+Nearby the Stone Mountain Turquoise deposit mining assessment for copper has already taken place for large portions of the region.
 There is a considerable copper and molybdenum deposit to the southeast of Stone Mountain Mine called the Ann Mason Porphyry Deposit.

 The Ann Mason Copper lode was discovered around the same time that Otto Taubert prospected his turquoise claims.
-With newer technology Entree is looking at a possible large scale mining project there.
-The hope remains that Entree will not pit mine in the Stone Mountain Mine vicinity.
+With newer technology and the possibility of large industrial scale mining there, the hope remains that mining will not pit the Stone Mountain Mine vicinity.
 The small turquoise deposits that are closer to the Anne Mason Copper lode are all in threat of being hauled away, crushed and milled for copper and other minerals.
 The Anne Mason copper lode is deep underneath the shallow turquoise clusters on the surface there.
-To date Entree has stated that it is hoping to jump start the Ann Mason project within 4 years(as of 2013).
-Should Entree Gold lose interest after mining the Ann Mason and leave town the way Anaconda did in the 1970s, the Nevada Cassidy’s may again look at claiming the Stone Mountain deposit … Or a perhaps nearby deposit.